kubermatic/docs/content/kubermatic/v2.14/changelog/2.10/_index.en.md

 - Fix VolumeSnapshotLocations for Ark configuration
 - Stop exposting `node-exporter` on all host interfaces
 - Improve Kibana usability by auto-provisioning index patterns
-- Add configurable Prometheus backup timeout to accomodate larger seed clusters
+- Add configurable Prometheus backup timeout to accommodate larger seed clusters

 #### Other